 Each of our children is a unique individual, with his or her own interests, talents, and personality.
 Yet each of our children also has their place within the family, the role they play.
 Birth order, personalities, family dynamics and more affect how our children act and interact within the family.
 It’s important that we spend time with each of them to get to know who they really are.

-Giving our children the one-on-one attention they seek can be a way to prevent this negative attention-seeking behaviour.
+Giving our children the one-on-one attention they seek can be a way to prevent this negative attention-seeking behavior.
 The child who feels emotionally connected to Mommy is less likely to act out and more likely to do what Mommy wants the first time she asks.

 How to Spend One-on-One Time with Your Child